-Following Canndoc's acquisition and the appointment of Mr. Avner Barak as a director of Intercure, a previous loan from Mr. Avner Barak to Canndoc in the amount of NIS 718 thousand was assumed by Intercure.
+Following Intercure's acquisition of Canndoc and the appointment of Mr. Avner Barak as a director of Intercure, a previous loan from Mr. Avner Barak to Canndoc in the amount of approximately NIS 718,000 was assumed by Intercure.
 The loan principal bears annual interest, calculated annually, according to the minimum interest rate prescribed in section 3J of the Income Tax Ordinance (2.61% in 2018).
-The loan will be repaid in equal monthly installments (principal and interest) in the amount of NIS 15 thousand per installment.
-The balance of the loan as of December 31, 2020 was approximately NIS 249 thousand.
+The loan will be repaid in equal monthly installments (principal and interest) in the amount of approximately NIS 15,000 per installment.
+The balance of the loan as of December 31, 2022 was approximately NIS 76,000.
+The loan was loaned by the founder to the company before Intercure acquired it to support its operations.
+When Canndoc was purchased, the terms of the loans were agreed as part of the acquisition agreement.